-Prior to our involvement, SummerStage had produced a series of two-sided posters which jumbled together schedule, sponsorship space, park rules, and donation coupons.
-They were hard to find and we had never, ever seen a SummerStage poster displayed in a friend’s home or office.
-So we proposed taking the same amount of paper, reducing the number of colors and publishing a brochure which could fit into someone’s pocket and have a longer lifespan.
+Previously, SummerStage had produced a series of two-sided posters which jumbled together schedule, sponsorships, park rules, and donation coupons.
+They were hard to find and we had never, ever seen one displayed in a friend’s home or office.
+So we proposed taking the same amount of paper and publishing a brochure which could fit into someone’s pocket and have a longer lifespan.

-This required about a month of internal negotiations before it was approved as a one-time trial.
-So to make as much of the opportunity as possible, we specified shiny metallic-silver ink as the main brochure color.
+This required about a month of conversations and prototyping before it was approved as a one-time trial.

 The result was immediately positive.
 Brochures were easier to distribute, and the audience grew significantly.
-Plus, the visual clarity of the brochure format made it easier to take individual graphic elements and expand the brand across other marketing formats and merchandise.
+Plus, the visual clarity and narrative of the format made it easier to expand individual elements across other marketing formats and merchandise.

-The new approach also allowed SummerStage to develop their media partnerships, increasing advertising from a handful to approximately 50-60 ads across a variety of publications and audiences — from Time Out New York to the New York Observer, from El Diario to specific DJ-culture magazines.
-And the new partnership with Time Out New York created an opportunity to introduce the season with a bit of panache, when in 2003 we first glued the brochure into a two-page spread in the summer concerts issue.
+This platform also allowed SummerStage to develop their media partnerships, increasing advertising from a handful to approximately 50-60 ads across a variety of publications and audiences — from mass-media to specific DJ-culture magazines.

 Eventually SummerStage’s individuality was fully absorbed into the City Parks Foundation’s brand to the point where it no longer produces the variety of materials it did under our watch.
-It had become too big, the lines to get in had become too long, and the number of fund-raising concerts had begun to outshine the free ones.
-The annual audience count was in the hundreds of thousands and it had drawn increased attention from city officials, neighbors, promoters, and sponsors.
-In a way, it had become a victim of its own success.
+It had become too big, the lines to get in were too long, and the number of fund-raising concerts had begun to overshadow the free ones.
+The annual audience count was in the hundreds of thousands and had drawn increased attention from city officials, neighbors, promoters, and sponsors.
+In a way, it had become too successful — something we partially claim responsibility for.

-This is the sensibility from which this work comes from.
-It was an absolute blessing to serve the SummerStage ideal, the amazing performers and the people of New York City.
-Because fewer things are more relevant than having the opportunity to create such a place for so many people.
+Until that happens, our hearts burst with gratitude for having served the SummerStage ideal, the amazing performers and the people of New York City.
+Because fewer things are more satisfying than creating such a meaningful place for so many people.